Note: All spoilers are unmarked.

 - Replacement Goldfish: In a very weird way.
 Word of God is that part of why she is so cold and critical of Alexandra is that she is transferring some of her unresolved anger and frustration with her sister onto Alexandra.

 - Sadist Teacher: In Thorn Circle, Lilith seems to delight in coming up with intricate and psychologically manipulative punishments, and when that fails she actually just pulls out her wand and beats Alex.
+She reels this part of herself in consideably in subsequent books, at times almost coming across as a Reasonable Authority Figure, but by that time the damage is already done.

 - Sugar-and-Ice Personality: She seems to genuinely love Alexandra, but only seems to be capable of showing any warmth when one or both of them is mortally injured.